What is a Lifetime Individual Savings Account (LISA) ?

-The value of your LISA and other ISAs will be included in your estate for Inheritance Tax purposes on your death (except ISAs invested in shares listed on alternative investment markets that may qualify for Business Relief).
+The value of your LISA and other ISAs will be included in your estate for Inheritance Tax purposes on your death (ISAs invested in shares listed on alternative investment markets may qualify for up to 100% Business Relief).

 The spouse or civil partner of a deceased LISA holder will have an Additional Permitted Subscription (APS) equal to the amount held in all their ISAs, including the LISA, at death (including any government bonus in the LISA).
 The money will no longer be inside a LISA wrapper, so no government charge will apply on withdrawals.
 If the individual chooses to do so and is eligible, they will be able to pay up to £4,000 per annum of this into their own LISA subject to the normal subscription criteria.

-So, if a LISA holder were to die, leaving a LISA valued at £30,000 at the date of their death, their spouse or civil partner will be entitled to an additional LISA allowance of £30,000.
-Where a cash subscription is paid, the spouse or civil partner has 3 years from the date of death to use this or if later, 180 days from the completion of the administration of the estate, and it can be paid in addition to their LISA allowance (2018/19 £4,000).
+So, if a LISA holder were to die, leaving a LISA valued at £30,000 at the date of their death or when the ISA savings stopped being exempt, their spouse or civil partner will be entitled to an additional ISA allowance of £30,000. £4,000 of this can be used to contribute to their own LISA but this can only be used in place of their own contribution, not in addition to it.
+The remaining £26,000 can be paid into an ISA in addition to the annual ISA subscription (£20,000 2019/20).
+Where a cash subscription is paid, the spouse or civil partner has 3 years from the date of death to use this or if later, 180 days from the completion of the administration of the estate.

 Where the LISA assets are left to someone else in their will or are used to meet expenses from the estate, the spouse or civil partner is still entitled to the additional allowance and this cannot be claimed by anyone else even if they received assets from the LISA.

-The surviving spouse or civil partner can use the additional allowance to top up an existing LISA or open a new LISA with a LISA manager of their choice.
+The surviving spouse or civil partner can use the additional allowance to top up an existing LISA/ISA or open a new LISA/ISA with a LISA/ISA manager of their choice.

 All statements concerning the tax treatment of products and their benefits are based on our understanding of current tax law and HM Revenue and Customs’ practice.
 Levels and bases of tax relief are subject to change.